poggenpower/dyndns.py/README.md

 - DNS manged by plesk
   - subdomain for dynamic records recommended
   - dynmic DNS records must be created manually before updated by this script
-- webserver running python via WSIG
+- webserver running python via WSIG, tested with phusion passenger
 - root access to your server

 ### 1. Web Interface
+#### Installation
 As plesk offers WSGI support via passenger, follow mainly this description to install python3, virtualenv and passenger: https://support.plesk.com/hc/en-us/articles/115002701209-How-to-allow-installing-and-install-Django-applications-
 For me it was necessary to set the `PassengerAppRoot`.
 Here the additional directive for Apache.